 Maryland Speeding Car Accident

 Fortunately, the number of fatal crashes is far lower than the 1,230 crashes resulting in injury.
-Of the roughly 3,610 accidents, only 37 result in a fatality.
+Of the roughly 3,610 accidents, only 37 resulted in a fatality.
 But while a relatively low number, it is still startlingly high when realizing two things.
-First, this is only the number in one year in our relatively smaller state.
+First, this is only the number in one year in our somewhat smaller state.
 And worse yet, 37 motor vehicle crashes result in death, on average.
 This means the number of deaths due to speeding may be much larger than the 37 total crashes.

 Consequences of Speeding